Our Story | Thompson Farm | Bristol, Wisconsin

 In 2018 the rented land was sold, and a new location was needed.
 In 2020, the strawberry farm was relocated once again to its now current location in Bristol on the corner of Hwy MB and K. The previous land was still available to rent, so Scott decided to plant sunflowers in 2020 and has continued since, adding other flower varieties such as zinnias and wildflowers.
 In 2021, a small adventure farm was added with plans to expand.

 In 2022 the farm on the south side of Hwy 50 was purchased.
 This location will be for the expansion of sunflowers, raspberries, pumpkins and the Adventure Farm!
+In the fall of 2023, we changed our name to Thompson Farm, to better encompass all that we offer rather than solely our strawberries.

 Our family has moved and evolved over many years and generations.
 We look forward to many more years serving the community with a fun, family oriented farm experience!